 Avoiding Pop-Ups and Ads

 It can be frustrating to constantly deal with malicious and invasive forms of advertisement.
 They can impact your browsing experience significantly by slowing your bandwidth.
-When Apple changed their procedure so people using an app must opt-in to targetted advertising, only 4% did.
+When Apple changed its procedure so people using an app must opt-in to targetted advertising, only 4% did.
 That is a huge victory for privacy.

 Many of these pop-up ads use your IP address to track your behavior and send it to advertisers.
 A VPN can prevent the frequent appearance of persistent and potentially risky advertisements.
-Not only is it less annoying, some pop-ups can contain malware or other dangerous viruses.
+Not only is it less annoying, but some pop-ups can also contain malware or other dangerous viruses.
 Using an encrypted tunnel and effective IP masking with a VPN prevents those from infecting your devices.

 Private Browsing Made Easy

 While many web browsers come with a private or incognito mode, that only protects your data locally.
-A VPN not only hides your communications end-to-end, it also covers more than just what web pages you’ve visited.
+A VPN not only hides your communications end-to-end, but it also covers more than just what web pages you’ve visited.

 Protection from Data Leaks and your ISP

 In 2018, there were 1244 reported data breaches across the United States.
 Hackers and data collectors thrive on being able to easily access private data from individuals, families, and businesses.
 With the help of a strong VPN, users can safely browse online content without worrying if their data will be leaked against their will.
 In fact, a VPN can specifically plug leaks that are likely to happen at the most vulnerable spots in the data stream, such as when your computer is making a request at DNS servers.

 If you are someone who frequently shops online, you may consider keeping your VPN on at all times.
 Paying for items and sending money are some of the most common ways that hackers are able to access and steal credit card numbers and bank account access.
 Always use a VPN when you are performing any kind of financial task to better protect your data.